bengfarrell/rgf-blog/content/blog/2017-02-10-the-union-square-hilton-urban-tavern.md

 [![skillet brownie TCHO chocolate Urban Tavern](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/Urban_Tavern_13-500x334.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/Urban_Tavern_13.jpg)

-Our second dessert -- a sea salt, skillet brownie made with TCHO chocolate -- was served with brandied cherries, ginger, and honeycomb meringue cookies.
+Our second dessert—a sea salt, skillet brownie made with TCHO chocolate—was served with brandied cherries, ginger, and honeycomb meringue cookies.
 It’s all the soothing satisfaction you think it’s going to be.
 There’s also a citrus panna cotta on the menu that fruit fans will love.

 Have I made my case?
 If you need further convincing, let Chef Raub’s obvious enthusiasm for buying local sway you.
-He relished speaking of his relationships with his producers and shared his love for witnessing what such fresh, well-tended ingredients spark in his patrons -- often a sense of nostalgia and feeling of wholesomeness.
+He relished speaking of his relationships with his producers and shared his love for witnessing what such fresh, well-tended ingredients spark in his patrons—often a sense of nostalgia and feeling of wholesomeness.
 That’s likely part of what made him the right chef for the job, as Executive Chef Vaughn considers sustainability in every aspect of the Hilton’s culinary program with an ultimate goal of zero food waste and leaving as small of an environmental footprint as possible for the largest hotel on the West Coast.

 While you deliberate, I’m going to slip on out and see if I can scrounge up some more of that hippie bark.
 I’ve already arrived at my verdict.